Building this easy DIY porch swing bench is a perfect weekend DIY project.

 Tip: Jute rope can stretch out a bit.
 My husband and I tightened the U bolts as tight as possible and then sat on the bench.
 The rope did give a little.

-We loosened the U bolts a little and made the bench swing a bit higher.
+After testing out the bench, we loosened the U bolts slightly and made the bench swing a bit higher.
 Once it was where we wanted it we tightened the U bolts back up.

-When looking for a mattress make sure it is waterproof.
-This is going to be outside all the time so don't worry about getting the nicest mattress there is.
-I ran over to Target and found their cheapest waterproof mattress.
+When looking for a mattress make sure that it is waterproof.
+This is going to be outside all the time so don't worry about getting the nicest one available.
+I ran over to Target and found their cheapest waterproof mattress, but you can also find a waterproof crib mattress on Amazon.

 Shop This Post